gerardnico/ssh-x/docs/bin/ssh-x-auth-proxy-command.md

 ### How to configure for all hosts
-This example shows you how you can configure `ssh` to use `ssh-auth-proxy-command` for all hosts thanks to the SSH template features.
+This example shows you how you can configure `ssh` to use `ssh-x-auth-proxy-command` for all hosts thanks to the SSH template features.

 For the `IdentityFile`, `ssh` supports the following placeholder:
 * `%h` : The remote hostname